sundararajan-rajendr/SONiC/doc/SONiC_OC_NTP_HLD.md

 If the management IP address is acquired via DHCP, and if the NTP server option specifies the NTP server, /etc/dhcp/dhclient-exit-hooks.d/ntp script will generate the file /var/lib/ntp/ntp.conf.dhcp.
 This file is a copy of the default /etc/ntp.conf with a modified server list from the DHCP server.
 NTP daemon only uses one of the 2 files, and /var/lib/ntp/ntp.conf.dhcp takes precedence over the default /etc/ntp.conf.
 It is the existing behavior and is out of the scope of this HLD.

-NTP source-interface, NTP vrf and NTP authentication discussed in the HLD are only guaranteed to take effect on the static configured NTP servers.
+NTP source-interface, NTP vrf, NTP authentication, minpoll and maxpoll discussed in the HLD are only guaranteed to take effect on the static configured NTP servers.
 For acquired NTP servers from DHCP server, NTP source-interface, NTP vrf and NTP authentication will only take effect if /var/lib/ntp/ntp.conf.dhcp is generated based on the /etc/ntp.conf with user configured NTP source-interface and NTP authentication.

 Applying the configured NTP source-interface, NTP vrf and NTP authentication to acquired NTP servers from the DHCP server is not a requirement for this release.